fpirsch/twin-bcrypt/README.md

     * `salt` - [OPTIONAL] - the salt to be used to hash the password.
 If specified as a number then a salt will be generated and used.
     * `progress` - [OPTIONAL] - a callback to be invoked during the hash calculation to signify progress.
 This callback can return `false` to stop the process.
         * `p` - Value between 0 (exclusive) and 1 (inclusive), sent as a parameter to the progress callback.
-    * `callback` - [REQUIRED] - a callback to be fired once the data has been encrypted.
+    * `callback` - [REQUIRED] - a callback to be fired once the data has been encrypted (and if the process has not been stopped).
         * `result` - Hashed data received as an argument.
 * `compareSync(password, refhash)`
     * `password` - [REQUIRED] - password to check.